doctea/parameters/README.md

 ### Classes and structure

-- ADCDevices set up a hardware ADC device (eg ADS1x15 library + Pimoroni +/-24v board)
+- ADCDevices set up a hardware ADC device (eg ADS1x15 library + Pimoroni +/-24v board), possibly with multiple channels
-- VoltageSources read from the ADCDevice
+- VoltageSources read from the ADCDevice, represents one channel of the device
-- ParameterInputs fetches values from VoltageSources
+- ParameterInputs fetches values from VoltageSources (so in theory can have multiple ParameterInputs feeding from the same VoltageSource)
-  - if supports_pitch then can also generate a corresponding note 1v/oct value for the voltage
+  - if a ParameterInput supports_pitch then it can also generate a note corresponding to the 1v/oct value for the voltage
-- Parameters fetch values from VoltageSources, apply amount % modulation and mix together
+- Parameters fetch values from ParameterInputs (currently up to 3 ParameterInputs can be attached to each Parameter)
+  - Amount % modulation for each connected ParameterInput is mixed together
-  - Result sent to target objects (eg MIDI output, envelope, etc)
+  - Result is sent to target objects (eg MIDI output, envelope, variable, etc)
 - ParameterMenuItem is a way to interact directly with that Parameter value.
   - asks the Parameter how to render the value, how to increment/decrement, etc..
-  - select from available ParameterInputs and choose depth and mixing
+  - select from available ParameterInputs, and set Amount % modulation
   - ParameterInputViewItem is a graphical display of input